 This annotated bibliography includes resources focused on the ethical conduct of hazards and disaster research.
-This bibliography is meant to support those interested in learning more about the ethical conduct of research and to complement the CONVERGE Broader Ethical Considerations for Hazards and Disaster Researchers Training Module.
+This bibliography is meant to support those interested in learning more about the ethical conduct of research and to complement the Module.
 These references were compiled through searching Web of Science, PubMed, and Google Scholar databases.
 If you identify missing references, please send them to converge@colorado.edu, and we will add them to the list.